RVirmoors/RVdtw-/oDTW/README.md

 Adapted from the original algorithm by Simon Dixon presented in:
 * "An On-Line Time Warping Algorithm for Tracking Musical Performances", S. Dixon.
 In IJCAI, pp. 1727-1728.
 2005.

-A full description of the library is in my (upcoming) PhD thesis:
+A full description of the library is in my PhD thesis (sections 4.1.1, 4.1.2; appendix C):
-* "Dynamic Music Representations for Real-Time Performance", G. Burloiu, PhD Thesis, "Politehnica" University of Bucharest, 2016.
+* ["Dynamic Music Representations for Real-Time Performance"](https://www.academia.edu/29340306/Dynamic_Music_Representations_for_Real-Time_Performance), G. Burloiu, PhD Thesis, "Politehnica" University of Bucharest, 2016.

 ## Usage